Donauinsel: Recreation

+The Donauinselfest is an annual open-air music festival held on the Donauinsel.
+Organized by the Social Democratic Party (SPÖ), the festival has taken place every June since 1984.
+Initially conceived as a small community event, it has grown into a large-scale three-day festival, attracting around three million visitors over the course of a weekend, making it the largest music festival in the world by attendance.
+Artists who have performed here include The Beach Boys, Dua Lipa, and Falco.

+A new gastronomy location on the northern shore of the New Danube was completed in July 2015.
+It offers approximately 300 seats, is flood-proof, and suitable for year-round operation.
+The area has since been named Copa Beach by the city administration, while the establishments on the opposite side of the island are called Sunken City.

+Ecology

+To enhance the greening of the island, approximately 1.8 million trees and shrubs, covering around 170 hectares of forest, were planted.
+Ecological niches were preserved or created to support biodiversity.
+While the northern and southern parts of the island are designed to maintain a more natural environment, the middle third has been developed in a park-like manner with landscaped features.
+The island also serves as a nature reserve, providing a habitat for rare bird, amphibian and fish species, as well as deer, hares and beavers.

 Reliable flood protection

 The main purpose of the island however is to be part of Vienna's highly sophisticated flood protection system.
 As the river Danube crosses the city (before major extensions: passed nearby), this has been a constant concern over hundreds of years.
 The first notable protective measures were taken between 1870 and 1875.
 A central bed, 280 m, was dug out, and an inundation area of 450 m was created at the river's left bank.

 In 1970, a new plan was conceived and soon executed: digging an additional channel to replace the former inundation area, and using the spoil to build up the remaining strip of land between the straightened bed from the 19th century flood defense schemes and the newly created one.
 The new channel is called the Neue Donau (New Danube).
 After the completion of the works it was envisaged that the resulting island should eventually be used for recreation.
 The flood control system is designed to protect from flash floods bringing river flows of up to 14,000 m3 per second.
 This has only happened once in Vienna's history; in 1501.
 The heavy 2002 flood brought flows of 10,000 m3 per second.
-It includes the Danube Canal's historic Nußdorf watergate, locks at either end of New Danube, a groundwater level control system integrated into the right bank flood levee (which creates appropriate conditions for the large park area Prater, once part of a wide alluvial forest zone), and the new Freudenau river plant's sluice.
+It includes the Danube Canal's Nußdorf weir, locks at either end of New Danube, a groundwater level control system integrated into the right bank flood levee (which creates appropriate conditions for the large park area Prater, once part of a wide alluvial forest zone), and the new Freudenau river plant's sluice.